Kansas Forest Action Plan: The Agency's Road Map

 The plan identifies the top seven threats and opportunities facing Kansas forests, woodlands and related natural resources, high priority areas and strategies for protection and management.
 This new approach helps the Kansas Forest Service prioritize and allocate funds and resources to produce the highest returns with respect to the ecological, social and economic benefits derived from our forests and agroforestry resources.

-Through assessment and planning, KFS identified seven forest resource issues.
-They are:
+Through assessment and planning, KFS identified the following seven forest resource issues:

 - Wildfire risk

 - Sustaining water quality and quantity